njoshi94/Hangman/README.md

 Hangman Instructions and Documentation:

 Hello!
-Welcome to my Hangman Game utilizing Machine Learning and AWS.
+Welcome to my Hangman Game utilizing Machine Learning and AWS

+The download link for the exe file can be found here: https://tinyurl.com/ycjhrqss

 Below are notes regarding the game: